toneflix/vue-component-pack/docs/vue-auth/middlewares.md

 ## Middleware Presets

 The plugin ships with reusable middlewares that can be utilized to streamline route protection based on authentication status or user roles.
 These preset middlewares are designed to simplify the implementation of common route-guard logic.
+We do not put any efforts into these presets so we do recommmed for you to write your own middlewares, howbeit, you can copy these presets and use them as a starting point.

 ### Available Preset Middlewares